Graflinger/Azure-ML-Engineer-Udacity-2/README.md

 - Create, Publish and Consume a Pipeline
 - Documentation including a screencast

-Note: As it was not possible, to create a Service principal in the Udacity lab environment, this step was skipped
+Note: As it was not possible to create a Service principal in the Udacity lab environment, this step was skipped

 ## Auto ML Experiment

-s
+In this step a Auto ML Model is created using the same bankmarket dataset from course 1.
+This dataset gives us the opportunity to create a model to make a binary classification.

+For compute resource a Standard_DS12_v2 is used.

 ## Deploy the best Model
+The Auto ML Run resulted into a best model, which used the voting ensemble algorithm.
+This model got deployed using a Azure Container instance.

 ## Enable logging